Posted on February 24, 2022

 Better yet, we'll come to you!
 For a fee we'll pick up your hazardous waste, including batteries, through our Houseside Hazardous Waste program.

 WATT about Alkaline Batteries?
-(AA, AAA)
+(AA, AAA, Etc.)

-Check out the infographic below for more information, or give us a call at 515.244.0021.
+Learn more from the infographic below for more information, or give us a call at 515.244.0021.